Real love is about being loving much more than being loved.

 There are so many ways to manage “closeness” in retirement.
 The most important part of the equation is to be sure to love and respect each other at retirement.
 Don’t be that kind of couple who stays together forever only because you are afraid to be alone.
 I know from personal experience, the loneliest I have ever felt was being in the wrong relationship or marriage.

 Mike and I met at age 50.
 By that time both of us were pretty clear on who we were, and who we wanted to spend our time with.
 We found spending time together was easier than with anyone else we had ever met before, but we also had very different interests.
 He loves making and fixing things, especially electronic or motorized things.
-I enjoy the world of creativity and words, writing, editing, photography and publishing.
+I enjoy the world of creativity, writing, editing, photography and gardening.

 In psychology, this is called “differentiation.”
-Differentiation has to do with how susceptible your ‘self’ is to group pressure.
+Differentiation has to do with your ability to stand up to group pressure to be like those around you.
 The less susceptible to the pressure of others, the higher your differentiation level.
 A high level of differentiation means a strong sense of who you are, separate from others.
-The process of holding onto your sense of self in an intense emotional relationship is what develops your sense of differentiation.
+The process of holding onto your sense of self and self-interests in a close emotional relationship is what develops your sense of differentiation.

 Luckily, because Mike and I had each lived alone for years before we met, we had each developed a strong sense of self.
 We had little “fear of disappearing into a relationship.”
 That is not to say that we didn’t struggle at times with maintaining strong, separate selves.